-DAA regimen versus telaprevir-containing regimen.
-Two randomized trials (reported in one publication) compared ombitasvir / paritaprevir / ritonavir / dasabuvir (with or without ribavirin) for 12 weeks versus telaprevir (12 weeks) / pegylated interferon / ribavirin (24 or 48 weeks) for genotype 1 infection (Table 11).137 One trial (n=311) enrolled treatment-naïve patients, and the other (n=148) enrolled patients previously treated with pegylated interferon and ribavirin.
-In treatment- naïve patients, ombitasvir / paritaprevir / ritonavir / dasabuvir was associated with increased likelihood of SVR versus telaprevir / pegylated interferon / ribavirin (98% vs. 80%, RR 1.22, 95% CI, 1.09 to 1.37).
-SVR rates were similar in genotype 1a patients who received ombitasvir / paritaprevir / dasabuvir with ribavirin (97%) and genotype 1b patients who received the same regimen with or without ribavirin (98 to 99%).
-In the other trial, ombitasvir / paritaprevir / pegylated interferon / ribavirin in treatment-experienced patients (99% vs. 66%, RR 1.50, 95% CI, 1.22 to 1.85).
+Two randomized trials (reported in one publication) compared ombitasvir / paritaprevir / ritonavir / dasabuvir (with or without ribavirin) for 12 weeks versus telaprevir (12 weeks) / pegylated interferon / ribavirin (24 or 48 weeks) for genotype 1 infection (Table 11).
+One trial (n=311) enrolled treatment-naïve patients, and the other (n=148) enrolled patients previously treated with pegylated interferon and ribavirin.
+In treatment-naïve patients, ombitasvir / paritaprevir / ritonavir / dasabuvir was associated with increased likelihood of SVR versus telaprevir / pegylated interferon / ribavirin (98% vs. 80%, RR 1.22, 95% CI, 1.08 to 1.37).
+SVR rates were similar in genotype 1a patients who received ombitasvir / paritaprevir / ritonavir / dasabuvir with ribavirin (98 to 99%).
+In the other trial, ombitasvir / paritaprevir / ritonavir / dasabuvir with ribavirin was associated with increased likelihood of SVR versus telaprevir / pegylated interferon / ribavirin in treatment-experienced patients (99% vs. 66%, RR 1.50, 95% CI, 1.22 to 1.85).
 SVR rates were similar for genotype 1a (100%) and 1b (99%) infection.